adrialfonso/tcp-chat-room/README.md

-# hidden-chat-room
+# tcp-chat-room
-A secure encrypted chat application implemented in Python. (under development)
+A terminal chat application implemented in Python. (under development)